winw1010/tataru-assistant/README.md

 # What is Tataru Assistant?

-**Tataru Assistant** is a real-time story subtitle translation program for the FFXIV International version.
+**Tataru Assistant** is a real-time story subtitle translation program for the global version of FFXIV.
 Its main features include:

 - AI translation for dialogue text and cutscene subtitles.
 - Supports multi-turn AI dialogue, making translation results more natural and accurate.